MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-2020-power-platform.md

 3. Other data filter
 4. Custom data filter

-For example, the **Bookable Resource Booking** (in other words, the booking) entity has a data download filter set to **custom data filter** that downloads resourec bookings that start or end in the next 7 days or yesterday.
+For example, the **Bookable Resource Booking** (in other words, the booking) entity has a data download filter set to **custom data filter** that downloads resource bookings that start or end in the next 7 days or yesterday.

 > [!div class="mx-imgBorder"]